tensorflow/tfjs-examples/intent-classifier/README.md

 yarn prep-data
 ```

 You only need to do this once.
 This process can take 15-25 mins.
+The output of these scripts will be written to the `training/data` folder.

 ## Train the models

-Run
+To train the intent classifier model run:

 ```
 yarn train-intent
 ```

-To train the intent classifier model
+To train the token tagging model run:

-Run

 ```
 yarn train-tagger
 ```

-To train the token tagging model

 Each of these scripts take multiple options, look at `training/train-intent.js` and `training/train-tagger.js` for details.

+These scripts will output model artifacts in the `training/models` folder.

 ## Run the apps